What training is available on safeguarding from extremism?

 Safeguarding from extremism is no different to how practitioners would share a concern about drugs, physical and sexual abuse or any other form of criminality.

 Below are details of nationally accredited e-learning and face-to-face training packages which may be helpful:

 E-learning (suitable for all frontline public facing staff)

 This e-learning package includes information on how Channel links to CONTEST through the Prevent strategy.
-There are case studies to help end users understand the process of identifying and referring vulnerable individuals, in addition to providing them with support.
+There are case studies to help delegates to understand how to identify, refer, and support vulnerable individuals.

 Face to face workshop - WRAP 3

-The approved Home Office training package ‘WRAP’ 3 stands for Working to Raise Awareness of the Prevent Strategy.
-It is delivered by trainers from the police and other agencies who are all formally accredited to a National Standard.
-With the exception of the NHS who have specialist trainers any agency can identify suitable trainers to deliver this within their own agency and consider it in their induction procedures.
-The two hour session uses videos, case studies and facilitated group discussion to look at the issue of vulnerability.
+The training usually takes 1-2 hours and uses videos, case studies, and facilitated group discussions to look at the issue of vulnerability.
 Recognising, understanding and referring concerns (where appropriate) are all covered in the session together with techniques used by those who target vulnerable people.